CESNET/metacentrum-user-docs/docs/software/sw-list/amber.md

 ## Usage and license

+- **24.x modules**
+    - *available to all users who will provide source code to us as evidence that developers register them for non-commercial use*
+    - the module contains the following binaries - sequential, .MPI and .cuda (GPU)

 - **22.x modules**
     - *available to all users of MetaCentrum*
     - users need to [accept the Amber license](https://perun.metacentrum.cz/meta/registrar/?locale=en&vo=meta&group=lic_amber) to be able to run the job
-    - The module contains all types of binaries - sequential, .MPI, .OMP and .cuda (GPU)
+    - the module contains all types of binaries - sequential, .MPI, .OMP and .cuda (GPU)

 - **18.x modules**
     - *available only for students and employees of Charles University*